chengdongXue/studyAngularHeroSimple/README.md

 # studyAngularHeroSimple

-Frist of all. you need run [npm install or npm i] command... execute is done... will generate node_module directory... it include download's more files
+First of all. you need run [npm install or npm i] command... execute is done... will generate node_module directory... it include download's more files

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.